 When a customer has to choose between two companies that are comparable in price and services, they’re going to choose the one that aligns more closely with their own beliefs.
-That being said, a business that suddenly reevaluates their values and beliefs risks losing customers.
+That being said, a business that suddenly reevaluates its values and beliefs risks losing customers.
 As a result, overall credibility takes a hit.

 Lead with quality

 As you work to stand out in a competitive market, it can be tempting to lower the quality of your products or services to compete with lower prices.
 This will certainly be at the expense of some of your clients, though.
 Sometimes, you must raise your prices to maintain the quality your clients have come to expect.
-Companies who continue to deliver on the expected value are more likely to retain long-term customers, even when the prices have to increase a bit.
-Always keep the services you provide, the products you sell and the value you promise consistently excellent.
+Companies that continue to deliver on the expected value are more likely to retain long-term customers, even when the prices have to increase a bit.
+Always keep the services you provide, the products you sell, and the value you promise consistently excellent.

 Recognize and reward customers

 Being loyal to long-term customers encourages other customers to continue buying from your business so they too can reap whatever rewards or recognition you’re offering.
 Some businesses use a punch card system to reward customers.
 Others promote referral incentives.
 Maybe you just want to offer discounts to customers who have been with your business for a certain number of years.
 Prizes don’t have to be monetary, either.
-Perhaps you spotlight loyal customers on your blog, marketing materials or social media profiles in a flattering write-up.
+Perhaps you spotlight loyal customers on your blog, marketing materials, or social media profiles in a flattering write-up.
 Whatever the case, being a cheerleader for loyalty is always good business.

 Be a problem solver, not part of the problem

 Loyal companies care about customers and actively seek out chances to solve their problems.
 The importance of having a great customer support team set up for your business can’t be overstated.
-Not only should it be easy for customers to get in touch with you, they should experience a low-effort experience during their interactions.
+Not only should it be easy for customers to get in touch with you, but they should also experience a low-effort experience during their interactions.
 Provide employee training that gives your staff the tools they need to execute great service throughout the entire customer experience.
 Service leaders can use platforms like Tethr to help agents get a better grasp on the best ways to handle tough customer situations.